 Acceptance of a resolution will not require the Respondent to admit liability, nor imply that the College has made a finding of wrong-doing.

 Resolutions might include asking the Respondent to abide by a conduct agreement.
 This might stipulate that the Respondent will refrain from contact with the Complainant, either indefinitely or for a specified period in the first instance.
 It might be necessary for the Respondent to move rooms.
-The respondent might also agree to intermit, or to attend behaviour awareness training.
+The Respondent may also agree to intermit, or to attend behaviour awareness training.

 A record of a conduct agreement will be retained by the College and may be taken into account if a further complaint is made against the Respondent under this procedure, whether that subsequent complaint is made by the original Complainant or a different Complainant.